 All students in Years 7 and 8 have an English lesson in the LRC once every two weeks for reading.
-We use a scheme called Accelerated Reader which involves students taking a comprehension test 3 times a year to assess their reading ability and help them to select appropriate reading material.
+We use a scheme called Accelerated Reader which involves students taking a comprehension test three times a year to assess their reading ability and help them to select appropriate reading material.
+Students then complete short quizzes on the books that they read.